 Ysabel has worked in a variety of fields with the common theme of performance.
+She gained invaluable experience working in three weekly rep. in Nairobi, Kenya in the 1980s, acting, stage-managing and chorus directing as well as doing costume, props, and set-building.
+She has been assistant director for Jenny Quayle (La Ronde), Michael Mavor (The Resistable Rise of Arturo Ui), and Bert Amies, and for James Falkland, James (Jimmy) Ward and Debonnaire Falkland in Kenya.
 She has been an acting and voice coach for many years.
-She gained invaluable experience working in three weekly rep in Kenya, doing everything from acting and stage managing to costume, props, and set-building, and on the London fringe.
-She has worked as assistant director for Jenny Quayle (Cue Productions La Ronde 2015), for Michael Mavor (The Resistable Rise of Arturo Ui), for Bert Amies, and for James Falkland, James (Jimmy) Ward and Debonnaire Falkland in Kenya.

-She has taught presentation and communication skills and neuro-linguistics for personal and professional development, and works in a more therapeutic vein specialising in performance anxiety of all kinds, and as a mentor and personal development coach.
-She has also brought her innovative methods to supporting young people with dyslexia, dyspraxia, and autism.
-She acts as presentation consultant for artists such as Dash Macdonald (The World Leadership Project) and Dionysia Mylonaki (Voice Booth – decoding Marilyn Monroe).
+She has taught presentation and communication skills and neuro-linguistics for personal and professional development, and works in a more therapeutic vein specialising in performance anxiety, and as a mentor and personal development coach.
+She has also brought her innovative methods to supporting students and adults with dyslexia, dyspraxia, and autism.
+She acts as presentation consultant for artists such as Dash Macdonald (The World Leadership Project) and Dionysia Mylonaki (Voice Booth – decoding Marilyn Monroe) and presents and coaches for the World Leadership Project.

-Ysabel graduated first class from Central before taking distinction on the Kings/RADA MA in Text and Performance.
+Ysabel graduated first class from RCSSD before taking distinction on the Kings/RADA MA in Text and Performance.
 Her PhD examined Stanislavsky’s acting exercises and developed a new perspective on his System.
-She holds licenciate diplomas from LAMDA, Guildhall and the Royal Academy of Music and is a double Master Practitioner of NLP of many years standing.
+She holds licentiate diplomas from LAMDA, Guildhall and the Royal Academy of Music and is a double Master Practitioner of NLP.
+She has a PCGE in secondary drama and a PGCert in Autism and is studying for an MA in Autism at Sheffield Hallam University.

-Ysabel has taught at Brunel, E15, The Actor’s Centre and Goldsmith’s as well as privately.
-She has been teaching at Goldsmith’s for over 10 years.
-Originally invited to teach Stanislavsky’s Method of Physical Actions at Goldsmith’s, she has since led workshops and seminars on Stanislavsky, Strasberg, Adler, Meisner, Chekhov, Artaud, Lecoq, Brecht, Grotowski, Brook and Meyerhold.
+Ysabel has taught at Brunel, E15, The Actor’s Centre and Goldsmith’s as well as giving private coaching in voice and acting.
+She has given workshops at Royal Central School of Speech and Drama and RADA, and has been teaching at Goldsmith’s since 2002.
+Originally invited to teach Stanislavsky’s Method of Physical Actions, she has since led workshops and seminars on Stanislavsky, Strasberg, Adler, Meisner, Chekhov, Artaud, Lecoq, Brecht, Grotowski, Brook, Meyerhold, and Viewpoints.
 She has proposed and developed units on Voice/Text/Shakespeare, Presence of Mind, and Viewpoints.

-She is a member of the Society of Teachers of Speech and Drama, a LAMDA recommended teacher, and a member of the International Centre for Voice.
+Ysabel is a member of the Society of Teachers of Speech and Drama, a LAMDA recommended teacher, and a member of the International Centre for Voice.
+She is also a member of the Autistica Insight Group, advising researchers into autism.

-Recently, she has developed her experience and academic research into two new cognitive models, the Spatial Adpositional Model of Experience and the Actor’s GRAFT, which provide an innovative and explicitly articulated perspective on human experience and the specifics of actor training, allowing for precise comparisons between practices at the unconscious level.
-As well as using them to teach acting, she is currently using these new models to compare Stanislavsky with other practitioners and is disseminating them via conferences and talks.
+Ysabel has developed two new cognitive models out of her work with Stanislavsky’s System of acting: the Spatial Adpositional Model of Experience and the Actor’s GRAFT.
+These offer an innovative visuo-spatial perspective on human experience and the specifics of actor training, allowing for precise comparisons between practices at the unconscious level.
+As well as using them to teach acting, she has disseminated them via conferences and articles.
+She is researching the subjective experience of autism for her MA.

 Clare, Ysabel.
 2016.
 Stanislavsky’s system as an enactive guide to embodied cognition?
 Connection Science, pp. 1-21.
 ISSN 0954-0091